carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

     - **Database -> New Database**
     - Give a name **Ok -> Open**.
 Creates the database in the opened folder
 2. Start the import **Database -> Import**
-3. Select the `TCP.csv` file to import
+3. Select the `authors.csv` file to import
 4. Give the table a name that matches the file name (`authors`), or use the default
 5. If the first row has column headings, check the appropriate box
 6. Make sure the delimiter and quotation options are appropriate for the CSV files.
 Ensure 'Ignore trailing Separator/Delimiter' is left *unchecked*.